mysociety/theyworkforyou/README.md

 * `cd www/docs/style`
 * `bundle exec compass compile` for a one-off compilation or `bundle exec compass watch` to recompile on changes

+## Code formatting

+`script/lint` will run php-cs-fixer for php files.

 ## Testing

 TheyWorkForYou includes a test suite, using PHPunit.
 To run tests, ensure that